One of the best ways to brighten up any space and turn the atmosphere from blah to party time is with a bunch of balloons!

 But with the cost of helium increasing so much due to supply issues, it makes sense to look for alternative ways to make a balloon display other then helium-filled balloon bouquets.

-Balloon arches are such a dramatic display that can bring a lot of life to you event as well as provide a great photo op as well!
+Balloon arches are such a dramatic decorative display that can bring a lot of life to you event as well as provide a great photo op as well!

 But they seem awfully complicated to put together, right?

-This post will do a deep dive into everything you need to know to put together the most fantastic balloon arch as well as some alternative balloon creations to fit your space, time and skill needs!*
+This post will do a deep dive into everything you need to know to put together the most fantastic and spectacular balloon arch as well as some alternative balloon creations to fit your space, time and skill needs!*

 First, you’ll want to consider where you’ll be displaying the balloon creation.